ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 #### Input pertinent information

 Some information is required in order for this activity to be properly automated.
 For this version of the script to work, it is necessary for a user to manually edit the source code.
-In other words, you will type in your Yahoo e-mail address within the quotation marks.
+In other words, once you have downloaded this repository or copied the script `Start_Them.rb` to your computer, you will have to type in your Yahoo e-mail address within the quotation marks.
 The same goes for your password in addition to your team name.
 An example of a valid entry would be:

 - `YOUR_EMAIL_ADDRESS = "person123"` or `YOUR_EMAIL_ADDRESS = "person123@yahoo.com"`
 - `YOUR_PASSWORD = "password321"`